tangoswap-cash/docs/src/tokenomics/README.md

 #### Does the $TANGO token have any burn?

-We are working on adding burning mechanisms for the TANGO token
+We are working on adding burning mechanisms for the TANGO token.

 #### How does $TANGO enter into circulation?